cython/cython/docs/src/tutorial/strings.rst

 Passing byte strings
 --------------------

-we have a dummy C functions declared in a file called :file:`c_func.pyx` that we are going to reuse throughout this tutorial:
+we have dummy C functions declared in a file called :file:`c_func.pyx` that we are going to reuse throughout this tutorial:

 .. literalinclude:: ../../examples/tutorial/string/c_func.pyx